 Dr. Tomeny's lab: http://ttomeny.people.ua.edu/raf-lab.html

 Dr. Laci Watkins is an Assistant Professor in the Department of Special Education & Multiple Abilities.
 She received her Ph.D. in special education with a concentration in autism and developmental disabilities from the University of Texas at Austin.
 Dr. Watkins is a former special education teacher who has worked with students with ASD across grade levels.
-Her primary research interests include developing peer social interaction interventions for students with ASD in inclusive settings, examining how improved social skills can lead to gains in other areas, and supporting practitioner implementation of evidence-based practices.
-Dr. Watkins is also interested in examining the effects of social skills interventions at the neural and cognitive levels, as well as meta-analyses of single-case design research.
+Her primary research interests include developing peer social interaction interventions for students with ASD in inclusive settings, examining how improved social skills can lead to gains in other areas such as academic engagement and classroom participation, and supporting practitioner implementation of evidence-based practices in authentic school settings.
+Dr. Watkins is also interested in meta-analyses of single-case design research.

 Dr. Susan White is the Doddridge Franklin Saxon Endowed Chair in Psychology and the Director of the Center for Youth Development and Intervention (CYDI).
 She received her Ph.D. in educational psychology and learning systems from Florida State University.
 Dr. White specializes in developmental psychopathology, evidence-based diagnostic assessment of psychiatric comorbidity, and development of effective prevention and intervention programs to support individuals with special needs and maximize quality of life.
 Her primary area of focus is co-occurrence of anxiety and other problems of emotion regulation in ASD.
 She conducts research on the assessment and treatment of mental health problems and establishing evidence-based transition services for people with ASD.
 Dr. White also maintains a broad research interest in the identification of transdiagnostic processes underlying comorbidity, or co-occurrence of symptoms of different disorders.